Routific Competitors: 6 Alternatives for Your Delivery Route Planning

 Tookan is part of a larger company called Jungleworks, which has platforms for contractors, individuals who want to rent out cars or homes, and even drone delivery services.

-Tookan is differentiated by Routific because of how it caters to more self-service, on-demand courier companies who are managing dozens of contractors or clients.
+Tookan is differentiated by Routific because of how it caters to more self-service, on-demand courier companies that are managing dozens of contractors or clients.

 Tookan pricing is similar to Onfleet’s, in that it’s a per month rate with unlimited drivers but a limited amount of deliveries.
 However, unlike Onfleet and other Routific competitors, what changes from plan to plan isn’t Tookan’s features but how many deliveries you can make per month.